i05nagai/memorandum/language/english_speaking.md

     * feral cat
 * draft
     * this was drafted back in January
+    * plan
+        * a piece of writing or drawing that is done early in the development of a work to help prepare it in its final form
+    * choosing people
+        * the process by which people are ordered by law to become members of the armed forces, or the process by which players are chosen to play for professional (= paid) sports teams
+    * cold air
+        *  a current of cold air inside a room
+    * banking
+        * a written order for money to be paid by a bank
+        * a bank draft
+    * write
+        * to write sth, esp. at an early stage before it is in final form
+    * choose
+        * to order a person to become a member of the armed forces
+    * people
+        * In sports, to draft is to choose sb, esp. sb in a colleage or university to become available as a player for a team that pays its players
+    * plan
+    * military
+        * the system of ordering people by law to join the armed forces
+        * He avoided because of a foot injury
+    * sport
+        * the system by which sports teams in the US choose new young players at the begining of each people
+        * the NBA draft
+        * he was a second-rounded draft pick by the Raiders
+    * money
+        * a written order for money to be paid by a bank, esp. to another bank
+        * I arranged for some money to be sent from London to L.A. by banker's draft
+    * cold air
+    * boats
+    * beer
+    * beer
+    * animals
+    * plan
+    * military
 * digetst
     * Here’s a digest-edition of what I shared
 * amidst